eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/tutorial_how_to_create_a_vehicle_model.md

 ## Create a Vehicle Model from VSS specification

-A Vehicle Model can be generated from a [COVESA Vehicle Signal Specification](https://covesa.github.io/vehicle_signal_specification/) (VSS).
+A _Vehicle Model_ can be generated from a [COVESA Vehicle Signal Specification](https://covesa.github.io/vehicle_signal_specification/) (VSS).
 VSS introduces a domain taxonomy for vehicle signals, in the sense of classical attributes, sensors and actuators with the raw data communicated over vehicle buses and data.
-The Velocitas [vehicle-model-generator](https://github.com/eclipse-velocitas/vehicle-model-generator) creates a Vehicle Model from the given specification and generates a package for use in _Vehicle App_ projects.
+The Velocitas [vehicle-model-generator](https://github.com/eclipse-velocitas/vehicle-model-generator) creates a _Vehicle Model_ from the given specification and generates a package for use in _Vehicle App_ projects.

-Follow the steps to generate a Vehicle Model.
+Follow the steps to generate a _Vehicle Model_.

   1. Clone the [vehicle-model-generator](https://github.com/eclipse-velocitas/vehicle-model-generator) repository in a container volume.